jdelamer/CSCI-531/lectures/rl/monte-carlo/monte-carlo-methods.md

 - We can estimate the value of a policy using an off-policy Monte Carlo method.

-- To caulculate the optimal policy using an off-policy method:
+- To calculate the optimal policy using an off-policy method:

   - We consider the policy $\pi$ we want to calculate to be a greedy policy.
   - After each update of the value function, we assign the best action to the policy.